Key takeaways:

 8. Hive

-Hive claims to be “the world’s first democratic productivity platform.”
-That means that it’s built by users, for users, with features and design based on feedback through the Hive forum.
+Hive is a project management platform that claims to help “run your entire team in one workspace”.
 It has lots of features like custom templates intended specifically for helping teams in the creative space.
-But it’s also project management software designed to connect all aspects of work, through group messaging, file sharing, and even native email.
+It’s also project management software designed to connect all aspects of work through group messaging, file sharing, and even native email.

 Features